 Mississippi Minimum Wage

-• Trainees and Student Learners: In Mississippi, a subminimum wage rate applicable under the federal regulations shall be paid to the trainees established under the federal Fair Labor Criteria Act.
+- Trainees and Student Learners: In Mississippi, a subminimum wage rate applicable under the federal regulations shall be paid to the trainees established under the federal Fair Labor Standards Act.

 Mississippi Overtime Wage Rate

-When an employee works for more than 40 hours in a single workweek, then the employers must compensate them at the rate of 1.5 times their usual pay rate for the number of hours worked in excess of the 40 hours work week threshold.
+When an employee works for more than 40 hours in a single workweek, the employer must compensate them at the rate of 1.5 times their usual pay rate for the number of hours worked in excess of the 40-hour workweek threshold.

 Minor Employees